JacksonSRodrigues/JacksonSRodrigues/README.md

 <br>

 ### TCS.COM - UI Development
 TCS.COM is the website which acts as the digital face of TCS, featuring various products, services and vision of TCS.
-This webiste is backed up by AEM.
+This website is backed up by AEM.

-Responsibilites included leading the team in developing modules and lead the quality(bugfixes) in the website.
+Responsibilities included leading the team in developing modules and lead the quality(bugfixes) in the website.
 > **Technologies:** *HTML5, ES6*

 <br>

 ### BaNCS ADK
-BaNCS ADK is an inhouse product with which a novice user can drag and drop components and create a working prototype of application with ReactJS within minutes.
+BaNCS ADK is an in-house product with which a novice user can drag and drop components and create a working prototype of application with ReactJS within minutes.

-Responsibilites included desinging and developing code genration module for REactJS and also development of Cordova Plugin for BuildHub which enables preview of development application on real device while developing with ADK.
+Responsibilities included designing and developing code generation module for ReactJS and also development of Cordova Plugin for BuildHub which enables preview of development application on real device while developing with ADK.
 > **Technologies:** *ReactJS, TypeScript, Cordova, iOS*

 <br>

 ### dreamUP (v1.0 - v2.5)
-This is an inhouse product which was capable of genrating dashboards and integrating with multiple data services.
-Dashboards were available in mulitple loatforms such as iOS, Android and Web.
+This is an in-house product which was capable of generating dashboards and integrating with multiple data services.
+Dashboards were available in multiple platforms such as iOS, Android and Web.

-Responsiblities includes leading iOS App Development, creating charting component framework.
-Integrate features such as APpIndexing, Multitasking, AppleWatch integrationa & Widgets.
+Responsibilities includes leading iOS App Development, creating charting component framework.
+Integrate features such as AppIndexing, Multitasking, AppleWatch integration & Widgets.
 > **Technologies:** *iOS, Watch, CoreGraphics, SQLite*

 <br>

 ### Tula, The Architect, Latest Interiors, News In Pictures
-Tula is a collobarative platfrom for Construction industry.
+Tula is a collaborative platform for Construction industry.
-The Architesct is an Audio book of a Novel.
+The Architect is an Audio book of a Novel.
-Latest Interiors app features latest tresnds in Interiors.
+Latest Interiors app features latest trends in Interiors.
 News in Picture features latest trends in Architecture Industry.
 Above applications are native applications on iOS(iPhone and iPad)
 > **Technologies:** *iOS, CoreData, SQLite*